 A view from the Old Town Square

-Once we’d started the tour however, I warmed considerably to Prague.
-For example, we heard a story about Reinhard Heydrich, the Nazi leader who occupied Bohemia and Moravia, the two constituent areas of the Czech Republic.
+Once we’d started the tour however, we found there was a lot more to Prague than meets the eye.
+We heard a story about Reinhard Heydrich, the hated Nazi leader who occupied Bohemia and Moravia, the two constituent areas of the Czech Republic.
 He apparently liked the opera and frequently strolled around the Prague Opera House, which has a roof lined with statues of composers.
 Heydrich was outraged to learn that there was a statue of Mendellsohn, a Jewish composer, and ordered it to be removed.
 The Czech workmen detailed to this didn’t know what Mendellsohn looked like however, and neither did their Nazi guards.
 So they said ‘find the one with the biggest nose’.
 Duly that statue was destroyed, and only later did the Nazis realise that they had removed Richard Wagner, a German composer and Hitler’s favourite.

 In the evening we went to the ‘Drunken Monkey’ bar crawl, which came recommended by Keith.
 It included 2.5 hours of all you can drink, which we took a bit too literally.
 It was good fun though, and I learned a new drinking game from some of the many Australians trawling Europe this summer.
 It’s called flip-cup, and involves two teams lining up at either side of a long table.
 Each person gets a plastic cup with a bit of beer in it.
 In turn from the end of the table, each player drinks and then places their cup upside down, partially on the edge of the table.
 Then you have to flip it so it lands upright before the next person can drink and carry on.
 It was great fun, and after the next couple of bars, a few fallings over, and some slurred instructions to taxi drivers later we got back to the hostel and either fell asleep or passed out.